ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Additional Experiment

 Let $y_{c,q}\in\{o_A,o_B\}$ denote the gold country-level label.
 We distinguish two directional cases:

 Because the decision space is binary, every reversal belongs to exactly one of these two categories.

-\paragraph{Main result.} Table~\ref{tab:cross-modal-reversal-main} summarizes cross-modal reversal rates for the main evaluation reported in the paper.
-For each model, we restrict the analysis to country-question instances for which the gold label is uniquely defined and the model outputs in both settings can be mapped to canonical A/B choices, yielding $N=2865$ instances per model.
+\paragraph{Main result.} Table~\ref{tab:cross-modal-reversal-main} summarizes cross-modal reversal rates in the final evaluation.
+For each model, we restrict the analysis to source-specific country-question instances for which the gold label is uniquely defined and the model outputs in both settings can be mapped to canonical A/B choices, yielding $N=5{,}730$ instances per model.

 Cross-modal reversals are common across all six models.
-The lowest reversal rates are observed for \textsc{GPT-5 mini} (12.1\%) and \textsc{Gemini 3 Flash } (12.2\%), whereas \textsc{Claude Haiku 4.5} shows the highest reversal rate at 36.9\%.
-In all six models, the harmful rate exceeds the beneficial rate.
-Thus, moving from text-only evaluation to the main task more often turns a correct text-only decision into an incorrect one than it corrects a text-only mistake.
-Correspondingly, the difference between the harmful and beneficial rates equals the model's accuracy drop from text-only to the main task on the same set of evaluation instances.
+The lowest reversal rates are observed for \textsc{GPT-5.4 mini} (22.0\%) and \textsc{Gemini 3 Flash} (22.5\%), whereas \textsc{Claude Haiku 4.5} shows the highest reversal rate at 38.7\%.
+In all six models, the harmful reversal rate exceeds the beneficial reversal rate.
+Thus, moving from text-only evaluation to the main task more often turns a correct text-only decision into an incorrect visual decision than it corrects a text-only mistake.
+Correspondingly, the difference between the harmful and beneficial rates equals the model's accuracy drop from text-only to the main task on the same set of source-specific evaluation instances, up to rounding.

+\paragraph{Country-level pattern.} Table~\ref{tab:cross-modal-reversal-country} reports country-level reversal rates aggregated over all available model-source estimates.
+Reversals occur consistently across countries, ranging from 27.0\% for Germany to 33.5\% for Russia.
+The harmful rate exceeds the beneficial rate for every country, showing that the cross-modal shift systematically reduces agreement with the gold country-level labels rather than merely changing predictions in both directions equally.
+This suggests that the observed text-to-image performance gap is not driven by a small subset of countries, but reflects a broader instability in transferring country-conditioned value judgments from textual options to visualized alternatives.